Come Follow Me: D&C 93

 We receive the Light of Christ into our lives, making us his children.
 Christ has the Light of the Father dwelling within him, in this manner causing the Father to dwell within Jesus.

-"For if you keep my commandments you shall receive of his fulness, and be glorified in me as I am in the Father; therefore, I say unto you, you shall receive grace for grace." (vs 18-20)
+"For if you keep my you shall receive of his , and be in me as I am in the Father; therefore, I say unto you, you shall receive for grace." (vs 18-20)

 We have yet to receive the fullness of the apostle John's record.
 Clearly there is some we do not have, or that was altered, because we learn so much about Jesus in the few verses of his full gospel that we receive here.
 Still, the Gospel of John has great power in helping us to understand the eternal divinity of Jesus Christ.
 The other three gospels do not hint at Christ's pre-mortal existence, nor his place at the Father's right hand prior to mortality.
 Nor do they note as succinctly how much the Father loves all his children (John 3:16) and his desire to have us return to Him through Christ.